Introduction to the API

 Note: This is an introductory overview that explains API basics.
 However, if you are new to working with APIs, you should do some external research before attempting to integrate the Eclipse PPM API with your application.
 APIs are extremely complex and can be confusing to new developers.

 Caution: Beginning with the Eclipse PPM 2020R3 Release, a new set of JSON-based API endpoints have been made available.
-The Legacy endpoints are still operational, but they will eventually be discontinued at a yet-to-be-determined date in 2023.
-Once this date is confirmed, this article will be updated.
+The Legacy XML-based endpoints will be deprecated as part of the 2024R2 release expected later this year.
+When this release is deployed, these endpoints will no longer be functional.

 There is an easy way to differentiate between the old and new API endpoints.
 The old endpoints contain "services" in the URL: